TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 # API Reference
+The `TheThingsNetwork` class enables Arduino devices with supported LoRa modules to communicate via The Things Network.

+## Class: TheThingsNetwork
 Include and instantiate the TheThingsNetwork class.
 The constructor initialize the library with the Streams it should communicate with.
 It also sets the value of the spreading factor, the front-side Bus and the frequency plan.

-## Class: TheThingsNetwork

 ```c
 #include <TheThingsNetwork.h>